BandarAlRadhi/superstore-profitability-dashboard/README.md

 | :--- | :---: |
 | **Executive Overview:**<br> This dashboard evaluates the operational and financial performance of a $2.3M Superstore dataset.
 It is designed to track net profitability, identify cost leaks, and highlight areas where operational efficiency can be improved.<br><br>**Strategic KPI Insights:**<br> **Sales vs. Profits:** The business achieved **$2.30M in Total Sales** with **38K units sold**, which generated **$286.40K in Total Profit**.<br> **The Margin Challenge:** The overall **Profit Margin is 12.11%**.
 This shows that while sales volume is high, profit margins are being compressed, indicating a clear need to optimize discounting strategies and logistical costs. | <img src="kpi_cards.png_01.png" width="600"> |

-## Sales vs. Profit Performance by Category
+## Sales vs Profit Performance by Category

 | Category Analysis | Sales & Profit Overview |
 | :--- | :---: |
 | **The Furniture Profit Gap:**<br> An analysis of the primary product categories reveals a clear gap between sales volume and actual profitability.
 While **Furniture** generated **$742K in Sales**—which is almost equal to Office Supplies ($719K)—its net profit was only **$18.45K** compared to **$122.49K** for Office Supplies.<br><br>**Key Takeaway:**<br> This means Furniture brought in high revenue but failed to convert it into profits, resulting in a significantly lower net return.<br><br> *In the next section, we will look closely at the sub-categories to find out exactly why Furniture is losing its profit margin, focusing on the impact of discounts.* | <img src="02_category_sales_profit.png" width="735"> |
-## Sub-Category Profitability & Discount Matrix
+## Sub Category Profitability & Discount Matrix

 | Discount vs. Profit Leak Insights | Sub-Category Matrix Visual |
 | :--- | :---: |